hiveeyes/terkin-datalogger/README.rst

 *****
 You mean it.
 Thanks for listening already and enjoy the ride.

-Please follow up at `Hiveeyes MPY data logger setup`_ to read about how to install the MicroPython firmware development environment and other software components it relies on.
+Please follow up at `Hiveeyes MicroPython Datalogger setup`_ to read about how to install the MicroPython firmware development environment and other software components it relies on.